TranHaiQuan23/-Introduction-to-Computer-Science-and-its-Applications-/README.md

-# Repository name
-Introduction to Computer Science and its Applications
+# Introduction of Computer Science and its Applications